VBTI-development/onedl-mmdeploy/docs/en/02-how-to-run/convert_model.md

 # How to convert model

-This tutorial briefly introduces how to export an OpenMMlab model to a specific backend using MMDeploy tools.
+This tutorial briefly introduces how to export an OneDL Lab model to a specific backend using MMDeploy tools.
 Notes:

 - Supported backends are [ONNXRuntime](../05-supported-backends/onnxruntime.md), [TensorRT](../05-supported-backends/tensorrt.md), [ncnn](../05-supported-backends/ncnn.md), [PPLNN](../05-supported-backends/pplnn.md), [OpenVINO](../05-supported-backends/openvino.md).